Just My Type

 Loading

 I’m not a graphic designer.
 I was not formally educated in that art.
 However, over the years, my jobs in editing and writing for books, newspapers, magazines and publishers have required me to learn the rudiments of layout, typography and design.
 I am the first to admit my design talent is merely adequate.
 Despite that, I did absorb enough to be able to recognize egregiously bad design.
-And this week, I found what may be the best example of the most egregiously bad design and … click below for more ↓
+And this week, I found what may be the best example of the most egregiously bad design and layout I’ve ever encountered: the Town of Collingwood’s advertising section on pages D6-D8 of the … click below for more ↓

 Not Getting It